Seattle: 19th century

+The city's first coffeehouses were established in the late 1950s and grew over the following decades as espresso was introduced to the American market.
+On March 30, 1971, the first location for Starbucks Coffee opened at Pike Place Market in Downtown Seattle.
+The company initially sold coffee beans but later expanded into cafes.

-As prosperity began to return in the 1980s, the city was stunned by the Wah Mee massacre in 1983, when thirteen people were killed in an illegal gambling club in the Seattle Chinatown-International District.
-Beginning with Microsoft's 1979 move from Albuquerque, New Mexico, to nearby Bellevue, Washington, Seattle and its suburbs became home to a number of technology companies including Amazon, F5 Networks, RealNetworks, Nintendo of America, and T-Mobile.
+Prosperity began to return in the 1980s beginning with Microsoft's 1979 move from Albuquerque, New Mexico, to nearby Bellevue, Washington.

+Seattle and its suburbs became home to a number of technology companies, including Amazon, F5 Networks, RealNetworks, Nintendo of America, and T-Mobile.
 This success brought an influx of new residents with a population increase within city limits of almost 50,000 between 1990 and 2000, and saw Seattle's real estate become some of the most expensive in the country.

+Seattle in this period attracted attention as home to the companies opened operations in or around the city.
+In 1990, the Goodwill Games were held in the city.
+Three years later, in 1993, the APEC leaders was hosted in Seattle.
+The 1990s also witnessed a growing popularity in grunge music, a sound that was largely developed in Seattle's independent music scene.

 In 1993, the movie Sleepless in Seattle brought the city further national attention, as did the television sitcom Frasier.
 The dot-com boom caused a great frenzy among the technology companies in Seattle but the bubble ended in early 2001.

-Seattle in this period attracted widespread attention as home to these many companies, but also by hosting the 1990 Goodwill Games and the APEC leaders conference in 1993, as well as through the worldwide popularity of grunge, a sound that had developed in Seattle's independent music scene.
-Another bid for worldwide attention—hosting the World Trade Organization Ministerial Conference of 1999—garnered visibility, but not in the way its sponsors desired, as related protest activity and police reactions to those protests overshadowed the conference itself.
-The city was further shaken by the Mardi Gras Riots in 2001, and then literally shaken the following day by the Nisqually earthquake.
+In 1999, the World Trade Organization held its conference in Seattle, which was met with protest activity.
+The protests and police reactions to them largely overshadowed the conference itself.

+21st century

+In 2001, the city was impacted by the Mardi Gras Riots and then by the Nisqually earthquake the following day.

-Another boom began as the city emerged from the Great Recession which commenced when Amazon.com moved its headquarters from North Beacon Hill to South Lake Union.
-This initiated a historic construction boom which resulted in the completion of almost 10,000 apartments in Seattle in 2017, which is more than any previous year and nearly twice as many as were built in 2016.
-Beginning in 2010, and for the next five years, Seattle gained an average of 14,511 residents per year, with the growth strongly skewed toward the center of the city, as unemployment dropped from roughly 9 percent to 3.6 percent.
-The city has found itself "bursting at the seams", with over 45,000 households spending more than half their income on housing and at least 2,800 people homeless, and with the country's sixth-worst rush hour traffic.
+Another boom began as the city emerged from the Great Recession, commencing when Amazon moved its headquarters from North Beacon Hill to South Lake Union.
+The move initiated a historic construction boom which resulted in the completion of almost 10,000 apartments in Seattle in 2017, more than any previous year and nearly twice as many as were built in 2016.
+By 2025, Seattle's new apartments had become the smallest in the U.S., with an average of 649 sqft among all unit types.

+From 2010 to 2015, Seattle gained an average of 14,511 residents per year, with the growth strongly skewed toward the center of the city, and unemployment dropped from roughly 9 percent to 3.6 percent.
+The city has found itself "bursting at the seams", with over 45,000 households spending more than half their income on housing and at least 2,800 people homeless, and with the country's sixth-worst rush-hour traffic.
+In response, many urbanist measures to improve transit, cycling, and housing affordability were passed by city council, the state, and voters.
+These include Sound Transit 3, Seattle Prop 1A, a "Downtown Activation Plan," and a new "One Seattle" Comprehensive Plan.